-Trump Abortion Order Ban On International Abortions Funding Signed By Donald Trump During Ceremony At White House
+Trump Abortion Order: Ban On International Abortion Funding Signed By Donald Trump During Ceremony At White House [Opinion]

 Abortion order bans regarding United States funding of such procedures internationally have been alternately instated and rescinded many times over the last three decades.
 The first time the ban was implemented was under the Reagan administration.

-It was subsequently rescinded under the Clinton Administration, reinstated during the Bush presidency and then rescinded again under President Obama.
-Now Trump has once again instituted this ban for any birth control programs around the world receiving funding from the United States.
+It was subsequently rescinded under the Clinton Administration, reinstated during the Bush presidency, and then rescinded again under President Obama.
+Now, Trump has once again instituted this ban for any birth control programs around the world receiving funding from the United States.

 "study found in countries relying on US reproductive health funding, abortion rates rose under Reagan-era policy" https://t.co/l1uwIp4a6b